north-hackerspace/north-hackerspace.github.io/index-en.md

 ## Some projects we're involved in
 * Noggin.
 A knowledge manager, which leverages your computer to improve your skills and share them with the world.
 [Learn more.](./noggin-en)
-* Odo.
-A multiparadigm productivity tool, myriad adjustable.
-[Learn more.](./odo-en)
 * Amateur radio/RF experimentation.
 [Learn more.](./ham-radio)